Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • call an ambulance medical care.

-• rub the damaged skin with oil, fat, alcohol, as this can complicate the course of the disease;
+• rub damaged skin with oil, fat, alcohol, as this can complicate the course of the disease;

 When should you see a doctor?